What is Distributed Denial of Service (DDoS) attack?

 - It recognizes the request from a single user session.

 - Checks for suspicious and abnormal activities on the network.

 - Identifies the visitor through the combined key of signature and test accuracy (some intended and predefined tasks to be performed by the user).

 - Does the initial check for common types of attack considering TCP handshakes and packet spoofing?

 - Identifies malicious request that does not meet the HTTP protocol standards.

 Cisco Solution Set:

 A DDoS attack uses network vulnerability which ultimately slows down the system performance and floods the traffic on the internet.
-This technique is beneficial for the intruders those who want the legitimate user to compromise with the security of his important and sensitive data.
+This technique is beneficial for intruders who want the legitimate user to compromise the security of his important and sensitive data.